-Purevision inset stoves are provided with a selection of accessories including 3 and 4 sided trims and and a dedicated outside air kit.
+Purevision stoves are provided with a selection of accessories including stands, log store stands, and a dedicated outside air kit.
 Only use genuine Purevision accessories.

 5.9.
 Commissioning and Handover

 CO Alarm: Building Regulations require that whenever a new or replacement fixed solid fuel or wood/biomass appliance is installed in a dwelling a carbon monoxide alarm must be fitted in the same room as the appliance.
 Further guidance is available in BS EN50292:2002 and from the alarm manufacturer's instructions.
 Provision of an alarm must not be considered a substitute for either installing the appliance correctly or ensuring regular servicing and maintenance of the appliance and chimney system.